 And then there are ones that are more like sleeping bags.

 If it’s mostly about the rain, light rain, then you’ll be better off with a blanket / tent.
-But if it’s more than rain, and you can expect very low temperatures, then it’s better to have a proper sleeping bag, or at least warm clothes, and an emergency sleeping bag for extra protection.
+But if it’s more than rain, and you can expect very low temperatures, then it’s better to have both an emergency tent and sleeping bag, a proper sleeping bag.
+Or at least warm clothes, and an emergency sleeping bag for extra protection.

 And that’s it.